 Get professional help.
 Sometimes it’s necessary to seek the help of a professional.
 A counselor or therapist can use therapeutic techniques, like cognitive behavioral therapy, to help teach coping skills, build awareness, and find new ways to behave by changing thought patterns.
 A provider may also prescribe medication to help with anxiety, depression, or other mental health issues.

 Learn More and Get Help from Baptist Health

-While it might still be culturally-averse, prioritizing your mental health is essential to overall well being.
+While it might not come naturally, prioritizing your mental health is essential to overall well-being.
 Simone Biles and athletes like her are shining a light on the need for more mental health awareness and action.

 “We’re not just athletes.
 We’re people at the end of the day and sometimes you just have to step back . . .
 I feel like a lot of athletes speaking up has really helped,” Biles said.
 “I have to focus on my mental health.”